FrontendMasters/front-end-handbook-2017/recap.md

 * React Native and NativeScript start to replace hybrid webview development.
 * Many abandon Gulp for NPM scripts, but Gulp remains popular.
 * SASS remains a popular tool, while PostCSS (+ CSSNext) gains ground.
-* HTML, CSS, and JavaScript all require linting.
+* Linting HTML, CSS, and JavaScript (eslint replaces jshint) is a thing most developers do.
 * A trend of developers abandon Sublime and Atom for Visual Studio Code begins.
 * jQuery remains popular, but usage is declining.
 * Vue.js continues to gain converts.
 Deservingly so!